VMware Site Recovery Technical Overview

 There are multiple types of inventory mappings in VMware Site Recovery: Resource mappings, folder mappings, and network mappings.
 These mappings provide default settings for recovered virtual machines.
 For example, a mapping can be configured between a network port group named “VM Network” at the protected site and a network port group named “vmware-corp-network-2” at the recovery site.
 As a result of this mapping, virtual machines connected to “VM Network” at the protected site will, by default, automatically be connected to “vmware-corp-network-2” at the recovery site.
 Networks to be used during testing can also be configured in the same area.

 For each protected virtual machine VMware Site Recovery creates a placeholder virtual machine at the recovery site.
 Placeholder virtual machines are contained in a datastore, and registered with the VMware vCenter Server at the site.
 This datastore is called the “placeholder datastore”.
 Since placeholder virtual machines do not have virtual disks they consume a minimal amount of storage.

 The protected and recovery sites will each require that a datastore that is accessible by all hosts at that site be created or allocated for use as the placeholder datastore.
 For VMware Site Recovery the vSAN Workload Datastore would be used.
 Each site requires at least one placeholder datastore to allow for failover as well as failback.

 VMware Site Recovery utilizes vSphere Replication to move virtual machine data between sites. vSphere Replication is able to utilize any storage supported by vSphere so there is no requirement for storage arrays, similar or otherwise, at either site.

-vSphere Replication supports RPOs from 5 mins to 24 hours and also supports network compression and file-system quiescing for both Windows and Linux.
+vSphere Replication supports RPOs from 5 mins to 24 hours and also supports network compression, traffic encryption, multiple point-in-time recovery, and file-system quiescing for both Windows and Linux.